edissyum/opencaptureformem/README.md

 I you have multiple processes, don't forget to copy <code>MAIL_1</code> section into <code>/opt/maarch/OpenCapture/src/config/mail.ini</code> and that's all.
 The <code>launch_MAIL.sh</code> automatically loop into all the processes and launch them

+Don't forget to fill the `typist` with the user_id who scan document (in the default Maarch installation it's `bblier`)

 Here is a short list of options you have for mail process into <code>/opt/maarch/OpenCapture/src/config/mail.ini</code>